-Vauxhall Corsa hatchback review
+Vauxhall Corsa review - better than ever?

 "The Vauxhall Corsa is more sophisticated than ever, taking the fight to its many rivals"

 - Cramped back seats

 Verdict - Is the Vauxhall Corsa a good car?

 The Vauxhall Corsa’s impressive sales figures aren’t a coincidence, because the latest model offers a lot for the money.
 The facelift brings some welcome styling improvements without changing its core recipe.
 The Corsa is easy to drive, well-equipped and comes with a wide range of economical engines that will suit most buyers.
 Practicality is a low point, though, so check that the rear passenger space and boot are big enough to suit your needs if you’re thinking of buying.